gelya1709/Machine_Learning/README.md

-## Danone Hackathon - neural network
+## Danone Hackathon - Neural Network

+The task is to predict future sales during the unstable Covid-19 period.

 ### Steps: